Who needs a PR Card and why?

-As a Canadian permanent resident traveling outside of Canada, if you hold a passport from a country whose citizens are required to have a visa to visit Canada, you will be asked to present your PR Card before you board the carrier (airline, ship, etc) that will take you back to Canada.
+As a Canadian permanent resident travelling outside of Canada, if you hold a passport from a country whose citizens are required to have a visa to visit Canada, you will be asked to present your Permanent Resident Card before you board the carrier (airline, ship, etc) that will take you back to Canada.
 All Permanent Residents of Canada must show their PR card to a Canada Border Services officer when returning to Canada from international travel.
-The PR Card is the only ID which shows proof of permanent resident status when returning to Canada on a commercial carrier (airplane, ship, bus, or train).
+The Permanent Resident Card is the only ID which shows proof of permanent resident status when returning to Canada on a commercial carrier (airplane, ship, bus, or train).

 - Do so at your own risk

 - Do you hold a valid Passport on the below list?

 - Do you have your expired Permanent Resident Card?

 - Have you already filed your PR card application with Immigration, Refugees and Citizenship Canada (IRCC) and have a copy of the full application to take with you?
 Having a copy of the application is extremely helpful when the customs agent asks for proof that you are a permanent resident.
 If the decision has been made on the application, it is also beneficial to show a printed copy of this as well; if not, print the page showing that the application is received and in process.
 Click here for Application Status.

 You may advise the customs agent that the application has already been filed, the a positive decision has been made (if applicable), and that you will make sure not to leave without it in the future.
 Remember, they hold all the power, so be pleasant.

 - Please feel free to contact us if you need help or aren’t sure what to do

 Countries whose citizens do not need a visa to enter Canada as a visitor